-Your data will only be processed on the basis of your explicit consent.
+Your data will only be processed if you have given your express consent beforehand.
 The legal basis is Art.
 6(1) Sentence 1(a) GDPR and, in the case of health data, Art.
 9(2)(a) GDPR.
-After granting your consent, you can withdraw it at any time.
+After giving your consent, you can withdraw it at any time (so-called right of withdrawal).
 Please refer to Section 12 for further information about your right of withdrawal.
+On the basis of Art.
+6(1) Sentence 1(e) GDPR in conjunction with Sect.
+3 of the German Federal Data Protection Act (BDSG), the processing of access data for the retrieval of daily statistics (see Section 6 d.) is performed as part of the RKI's duty to inform the public pursuant to Sect.
+4(4) of the Act on Successor Agencies to the Federal Health Agency (BGA-NachfG).